paul-butcher/paul-butcher.github.io/_posts/2018-01-10-python-locals.md

 categories: python
 ---

-I recently encountered some python code that made frequent use of [locals()](https://docs.python.org/2/library/functions.html#locals).
+I recently encountered some python code that made frequent use of [locals()](https://docs.python.org/2/library/functions.html#locals), in a way that I considered bad form.
+It offers no performance benefit, and makes the code less readable.

 It was a series of [Django](https://www.djangoproject.com/) views that all looked a bit like this (with varying degrees of complexity):

 ```
 def my_view(request):